drgnfrts/ura-llm-search/README.md

-# ura-langchain-search
+# ura-llm-search
-Prototype for LLM-augmented search system with Langchain
+Prototype for LLM-augmented search system with LllamaIndex